 Red gold on Leather strap

-De Ville Prestige Co‑Axial Chronometer 32.7 mm
+De Ville Prestige Co‑Axial Chronometer Power Reserve 39.5 mm

 Red gold on Leather strap

 The OMEGA De Ville Prestige collection has attracted a large and loyal following with its classic, elegant design.
+These timepieces are characterised by pure and classic styling with luxury finishes, and exude a timeless design.

 All OMEGA watches are delivered with a 5-year warranty that covers the repair of any material or manufacturing defects.
 Please refer to the operating instructions for specific information about the warranty conditions and restrictions.